jgwagenfeld/TUBA_V2/docs/HowtoStart.rst

 #. generating ``command_script_export.py`` .This file is used when using the argument ``-aster`` to run an automatic Aster-Calculation

-You have three optional arguments
+You have four optional arguments

 #. ``-plot`` generates a 3D-Plot of your defined geometry.
 The purpose of this plot is to get an immediate visualization of your geometry.
    If needed, then your command list can be adapted before you start the import into Salome-Meca.